BenThere6/budgeter/README.md

 # AutoBudgeter

 ## Description
-This program automatically scrapes bank transactions from emails, sorts the transactions, loads them into a budget spreadsheet, then sends text updates.
+Experience streamlined financial management with this innovative program designed to automate the extraction, categorization, and integration of bank transactions from emails.
+Seamlessly sorting these transactions and populating them into a budget spreadsheet, the program goes above and beyond by providing text updates for added convenience.

-I had built this program to work specifically for me and my device.
-It worked great for me, but it has not been updated for general use.
-I uploaded for future reference, and so others can see what I've completed in the past.
+Initially customized to match my specific device and preferences, this program has not been subsequently adapted for universal use.
+It is made available as a deliberate reference and a testament to my prior accomplishments.
+Its capabilities provide a glimpse into the potential of automated financial processing.

 ## Process
 * Test internet connection